 The story of the Impressionist landscape paintings is not only a tale about the use of vibrant color, or of the exploration of Nature and its shimmering light, nor is it a story only about the desire to capture the fleeting moments.
 Incorporating all of these, the history of the impressionist landscape paintings speaks about the rebellion and the birth of Modern Art, as well as the focus on the inner vision and the first impression of the artist.
 Breaking away from the art canons, firmly defined in the 16th century by the Italian Renaissance authors, Impressionism artists focused on faithfully reproducing what they saw.
 If the color of the lake at a certain time of the day appeared pink, the Impressionist painter would paint it pink.
 This, of course, for the traditional paintings of the past with a clear definition of the hierarchy of subject matter and the set rules of depiction and color choices, was a fair slap in the face.

 The need to capture the changing world, and to reflect on the birth of the technology which modernized the society, inspired the Impressionist artists to move outside of their studios and to start recording the modernizing world which stood before them.
 Relying on the changing technology and the innovation of the collapsible metal oil paint tubes, numerous artists left their studios and began painting en-plain air.
-Capturing not only the beauty of Nature, its beaches, and mountains, the impressionist landscape paintings introduced the new subject matter, that of the ordinary working men and of the bourgeoisie society at leisure.
+Capturing not only the beauty of Nature, its beaches, and mountains, the impressionist landscape paintings introduced the original subject matter, that of the ordinary working men and of the bourgeoisie society at leisure.

 Impressionism and The Push Forward – Who Inspired the Impressionist Landscape?